Kong/kong-pongo/README.md

   Enterprise features.
 * Specify a custom image; set the image name/tag in `KONG_IMAGE` and make sure the image is locally available
+* When the variable `PONGO_INSECURE` is set to anything else than `'false'`, it will configure curl and git (during the build) to switch off ssl verification.
+  Please ensure you understand the security consequences when using this option!
+  See also `pongo build --help`.

 For Kong-internal use there are some additional variables: